 Before listening to this project, if someone had told me that almost every song would be as good as the album’s second single and title Shea Butter Baby or even its third single Up Late, I would have chuckled.
 As far as I’m concerned, both those songs are so good they don’t even feel real sometimes.
 But somehow every track manages to create its own individual experience.
 Although no song can technically be described as completely upbeat, BMO and New Apartment and are so carefree and breezy in tone- making you feel so light that you’ve got no choice but to get up and dance.
 Songs like Broke with JID, who demolished his verse effortlessly, have you bouncing your head rather forcefully for a track made up of some drums and a banjo(?) because the beat is just so fucking hard.
 And somehow, these hip-hop influenced tracks seamlessly blend into the soulful guitar or blues ballads dotted throughout the project.
 This album is completely littered with stunning vocal performances like Pop or Facetime or Speak to Me or any of the other 9 songs if we’re being frank.

-Every single track belongs to the previous as much as the next and I truly haven’t felt this strongly about a musical body of work since SZA blessed us with CTRL back in 2017; an album that has spent over a 100 weeks on the Billboard 200 charts might I add.
+Every single track belongs to the previous as much as the next and I truly haven’t felt this strongly about a musical body of work since SZA blessed us with CTRL back in 2017; an album that has spent over 100 weeks on the Billboard 200 charts might I add.
 And if you know me, you know how much of a big statement that is for me to make.
 But I mean it.
 Shea Butter Baby is so beautifully enchanting from lyricism and vocal performances right the way to curation without sounding pretentious or overdone in the slightest.
-Not only is this the album of the month, it’s also the best album to drop in 2019 so far.
+Not only is this the album of the month, but it’s also the best album to drop in 2019 so far.
 And if I’m being honest, I don’t think it’s going to be topped.